realpython/python-guide/docs/writing/style.rst

 function receives a list of arguments of the same nature, it is often more clear to define it as a function of one argument, that argument being a list or any sequence.
-Here, if ``send`` has multiple recipients, it is better to define it explicitely: ``send(message, recipients)`` and call it with ``send('Hello', ['God', 'Mom', 'Cthulhu'])``.
-This way, the user of the function can manipulate the recipient list as a list beforhand, and it opens the possibility to pass any sequence, inculding iterators, that cannot be unpacked as other sequences.
+Here, if ``send`` has multiple recipients, it is better to define it explicitly: ``send(message, recipients)`` and call it with ``send('Hello', ['God', 'Mom', 'Cthulhu'])``.
+This way, the user of the function can manipulate the recipient list as a list beforehand, and it opens the possibility to pass any sequence, including iterators, that cannot be unpacked as other sequences.

 The **arbitrary keyword argument dictionary** is the last way to pass arguments to functions.
-If the function requires an undetermined serie of named arguments, it is possible to used the ``**kwargs`` construct.
+If the function requires an undetermined series of named arguments, it is possible to used the ``**kwargs`` construct.
 In the function body, ``kwargs`` will be a dictionary of all the passed named arguments that have not been caught be other keyword argument in the function signature.